Windows lets you hide any WiFi network that you don't like to see in the network flyout menu. Here's how you can do it in Windows 10.

 However, from time to time, there might be WiFi networks that are not so secure or using offensive names (SSIDs).
-If you don't like this, you can hide WiFi network in Windows 10 easily.
-Here's how.
+If you don't like this, you can hide that WiFi network from ever being visible in Windows 10's network menu.

 To find the WiFi SSID name, click on the network icon in the taskbar and you should see all the available WiFi networks with their names.
-Note down the WiFi network SSID which you want to block.
-Once you have the WiFi SSID of the network you want to block, proceed to the next step.
+Note down the SSID of the WiFi network you want to hide.

-2. In the Command Prompt window, execute the below command.
-Replace WIFI_NAME with the actual WiFi SSID.
+- In the Command Prompt window, execute the below command.
+Don't forget to replace "WIFI_NAME" with the SSID you got earlier.

 netsh wlan add filter permission=block ssid="WIFI_NAME" networktype=infrastructure